yjjang/mongkie/docs/tutorial/export.rst

 * You can export the graph to:

-  #.
-A `GraphML <http://graphml.graphdrawing.org/>`_ file that contains all graph elements in one formatted file, or
+  1. A `GraphML <http://graphml.graphdrawing.org/>`_ file that contains all graph elements in one formatted file, or

    .. image:: ../images/export_graphml_dialog.png

-  #.
-Two CSV files, each stores list of nodes and edges in a tabular format respectively.
+  2. Two CSV files, each stores list of nodes and edges in a tabular format respectively.

    .. image:: ../images/export_csv_dialog.png

-  #.
-A VLG (Visual Graph) file that stores all visualization-wide information as well as graph data.
+  3. A VLG (Visual Graph) file that stores all visualization-wide information as well as graph data.

    .. image:: ../images/export_vlg_dialog.png

-.. tip:: CSV files for nodes or edges can be exported in the **Data Table** window also.
+.. tip:: CSV files for nodes or edges can be exported also in the **Data Table** window.

   .. image:: ../images/export_csv_in_datatable.png